 - Evidence of ability to work both independently and as part of a team

 - Excellent communication skills and a high level of proficiency in English

 Additional desirable selection criteria specific to this project:

 - Familiarity with at least one type of palaeoproxy archive

 - Select your project, and check you meet the eligibility and selection criteria;

-- Contact the Primary Supervisor, Dr Kathryn Allen, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Kathryn Allen to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.